Policy for Shared Care with NHS and Private Provider

 5. Prescribing and Medication

-GPs at Shirland Medical will not automatically take over prescribing responsibilities for medications initiated by private providers.
+Shirland Medical will not take over prescribing responsibilities for medications initiated by private providers or Right to Choose organisations and will consider it for NHS Organisations.

 NHS GP surgeries may decline shared care requests due to capacity issues, safety concerns, and lack of support when expert help is needed.